 held on Fridays from 9:30-11:30am during school terms.
 This is a time of play, craft and stories where parents and carers can enjoy meeting each other as their babies, toddlers and pre-schoolers play together.

-Our youth discipleship group meets on Fridays from 3:30-5:30pm during school terms.
+Our upper primary student discipleship group meets on Fridays from 3:30-5:30pm during school terms.

 Held in the Parish hall at 102 Carthage Street on Mondays, Tuesdays and Wednesdays 9am-12:30pm, and staffed by volunteers.